-In this section, we consider the case where rigid concept names are allowed.
-First, note that, in contrast to temporal DLs where temporal operator may occur inside of concept descriptions, rigid concept names cannot easily be expressed within the logic without rigid concept names.
-In fact, the GCIs $A \sqsubseteq \Box A$ and $\neg A \sqsubseteq \Box \neg A$ express that A must be interpreted in a rigid way.
+In this section, we consider the case where rigid concept names are available, but not rigid role names.
+First, note that, in contrast to temporal DLs where temporal operators may occur inside concept descriptions, rigid concept names cannot easily be expressed within the logic without rigid concept names.
+In fact, the GCIs $A \sqsubseteq \Box A$ and $\neg A \sqsubseteq \Box \neg A$ express the condition that A must be interpreted in a rigid way.
 However, they are not allowed by the syntax of $\mathcal{ALC}$ -LTL since the box is applied directly to a concept, and not to an axiom.